scalarorg/scalar-core/docs/cli/scalard_query_btc.md

 ### SEE ALSO

 - [scalard query](scalard_query.md) - Querying subcommands
-- [scalard query btc batched-commands](scalard_query_btc_batched-commands.md) - Get the signed batched commands that can be wrapped in an EVM transaction to be executed in Axelar Gateway
+- [scalard query btc batched-commands](scalard_query_btc_batched-commands.md) - Get the signed batched commands that can be wrapped in an EVM transaction to be executed in Scalar Gateway